 How to take the Amtrak train from OKC to Dallas (Fort Worth)

 Turns out, Fort Worth actually has a really cool downtown area with a ton of things to do.
 It’s really too bad that it seems to rest in the shadows of its big-city counterpart.
 Don’t get me wrong, I love Dallas too.
 Fort Worth just has a little bit more charm.
 So, if you want to travel by train from OKC all the way to Dallas, go ahead.
 If you want a little less hustle and bustle, step off that Amtrak train in Fort Worth.
 Either way, the process is super easy.

 Pick Your Dates

-The first thing you want to do is pick your travel dates.
-The train only leaves and returns to OKC from Fort Worth once per day.
-If you’re traveling from OKC, the Heartland Flyer departs at 8:25 am.
-It returns to OKC at approximately 9:27 in the evening, leaving Fort Worth at around 5:25 pm.
+There aren’t a lot of trains from OKC to Dallas.
+In fact, you can only catch the Heartland Flyer once a day so the first thing you want to do is pick your travel dates.
+The train departs OKC at 8:25 the morning and returns from Fort Worth in the evening.
+You will roll back into OKC at approximately 9:27 in the evening, leaving Fort Worth at around 5:25 pm.
 This makes it easy in the sense that you won’t have to choose among a number of routes, you will only need to decide what days you want to travel.
 We chose to leave on a Friday morning and return on Saturday night.
 I know people who have gone and returned all in the same day.

 Sign Up for the Rewards Program